LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-three/reading/calculations/_index.md

 ## Table Calculations

-**Table calculations** are considered any manipulation or transformation applied to any value that is already visualized.
+Table calculations are considered any manipulation or transformation applied to any value that is already visualized.
 These calculations allow you to perform analytics and add context to your visualizations by comparing individual values to the overall data set or a specific partition.
 Table calculations are powerful because they can be used to calculate running totals, moving averages, percentages of totals, and much more.

 ### Partitioning Fields

-When working with table calculations, you can optionally specify one or more partitioning fields.
+When working with table calculations, you can optionally specify one or more **partitioning fields**.
 Partitioning fields are used to define subsets or partitions of your data, and the table calculation will be performed independently for each partition.

 {{% notice blue Example "rocket" %}}
 If you have a sales data set with fields like Region, Product, and Sales, you could partition your table calculation by Region to calculate running totals or percentages of totals for each region independently.